 Similar to the cloud classification analysis presented earlier, it is important to understand the geolocation-dependent prediction performance of the $p{\rm CT}$ model.
-Figure 11a shows the global distribution of derived r between the observed and predicted p{CT} .
+Figure 11a shows the global distribution of derived r between the observed and predicted $p{\rm CT}$.
 Profiles from both the validation and test data sets are considered.
-Statistics are calculated within $15^{\circ} \times 15^{\circ}$ grid boxes 585 (latitude and longitude) that contain an average of 116 cloudy profiles (following the definition in section 3.2).
-The average correlation coefficient in each grid box is r = 0.75, and strong correlations, r > 0.80, are recorded within all latitude ranges.
-However, areas with weaker correlation, $r \approx 0.4 - 0.7$, (light blue and green colors) appear to coincide with regions of low cloud cover (see Figure 7).
-Further analysis shows that the decreased model performance in these areas can almost exclusively be attributed to uncertainties in the prediction for clouds with $p{\rm CT} > 400$ hPa (not shown).
-This relationship between model 590 performance and C is confirmed in Figure 11b, which illustrates the global distribution of the RMSD.
-Increased values are primarily observed over regions with low C; e.g., the highest RMSD of 181.6 hPa (bright yellow color) is observed west of the South American continent, which exhibits some of the lowest C globally (see Figure 7).
-Similarly, RMSD > 100 hPa are observed over Antarctica, Australia, off the coast of Africa and South America, as well as over northeastern Greenland.
+Statistics are calculated within $15^{\circ} \times 15^{\circ}$ grid boxes (latitude and longitude) that contain an average of 116 cloudy profiles (following the definition in Sect.
+3.2).
+The average correlation coefficient in each grid box is r =0.75, and strong correlations, r > 0.80, are recorded within all latitude ranges.
+However, areas with weaker correlation, $r \sim 0.4$ -0.7 (light-blue and green colors), appear to coincide with regions of low cloud cover (see Fig. 7).
+Further analysis shows that the decreased model performance in these areas can almost exclusively be attributed to uncertainties in the prediction for clouds with $p{\rm CT} > 400 \,\text{hPa}$ (not shown).
+This relationship between model performance and C is confirmed in Fig. 11b, which illustrates the global distribution of the RMSD.
+Increased values are primarily observed over regions with low C; e.g., the highest RMSD of 181.6 hPa (bright-yellow color) is observed west of the South American continent, which exhibits some of the lowest C globally (see Fig. 7).
+Similarly, RMSD values of > 100 hPa are observed over Antarctica, Australia, off the coast of Africa and South America, and over northeastern Greenland.

-Global distributions of the average MODIS-retrieved $p{\rm CT}$ and the predicted ANN results are shown in Figures 11c and d, respectively.
-The ANN can reliably recreate the patterns observed by MODIS, with high p{CT} in the high latitudes, mid-level clouds over the Southern Ocean and northern mid-latitudes, and low p{CT} over the tropics and subtropics.
-Especially the region with low $p{\rm CT} < 250$ hPa over Southeast Asia is well reproduced by the ANN.
+Global distributions of the average MODIS-retrieved p{CT} and the predicted ANN results are shown in Fig. 11c and d, respectively.
+The ANN can reliably recreate the patterns observed by MODIS, with high p{CT} in the high latitudes, midlevel clouds over the Southern Ocean and northern midlatitudes, and low p{CT} over the tropics and subtropics.
+Especially the region with low p{CT} of < 250 hPa over Southeast Asia is well reproduced by the ANN.

 Again, there is particular interest in the ability of the ANN to identify high clouds with $p{CT} < 400$ hPa.
-Figure 10d indicated that, overall, the $p{\rm CT}$ model can reliably identify profiles associated with high clouds.
-Figure 11e provides information about 600 the global distribution of successful high cloud detections.
-The ANN correctly predicts $p{CT} < 400$ hPa for > 80% of profiles within grid boxes in the latitude range -60° to $+60^{\circ}$.
+Figure 10d indicated that, overall, the p{CT} model can reliably identify profiles associated with high clouds.
+Figure 11e provides information about the global distribution of successful high-cloud detections.
+The ANN correctly predicts $p{CT} < 400$ hPa for > 80 % of profiles within grid boxes in the latitude range -60 to $+60^{\circ}$.
 Here, the average fraction of correct predictions is 85.6%.
 However, outside of that range (i.e., in the high latitudes) the average of correct classifications per grid box is only 47.7%.
-It is likely that the model simply did not learn the respective patterns associated with high clouds in these regions, where only 5.6% of the global $p{\text{CT}} < 400$ hPa observations occur (at least according to the combined validation and test data set).
-605
+It is likely that the model simply did not learn the respective patterns associated with high clouds in these regions, where only 5.6% of the global $p{CT} < 400$ hPa observations occur (at least according to the combined validation and test data set).